-Headquartered in Melville, NY, with additional offices in Melville, NY and Warwick, RI, DSC offers solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries.
+Headquartered in Melville, NY with additional offices in Warwick, RI, DSC offers solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries.

-DSC derives its revenues from the sale and subscription of services and solutions, managed services and equipment and sales provisioning.
-DSC has infrastructure and storage equipment in several technical centers in New York State and Massachusetts.
+DSC derives its revenues from subscription services and solutions, managed services, software and maintenance, equipment and onboarding provisioning.
+DSC has infrastructure and storage equipment in several technical centers in New York and Massachusetts.

 DSC services clients from its staffed technical offices in New York and Rhode Island, which consist of modern offices and a technology suite adapted to meet the needs of a technology based business.
-DSC's mission is to provide a high level of service to our clients.

-DSC varies its use of resource, technology and work processes to meet the changing opportunities and challenges presented by the market and the internal customer requirements.
+DSC varies its use of resources, technology and work processes to meet the changing opportunities and challenges presented by the market and the internal customer requirements.
+The Company supports clients twenty-four hours a day, 365 days a year.